 The good news is that the Halifax Region Children’s Aid Foundation believes that all children and youth are entitled to encouragement, assistance and the opportunity to “beat the odds.”
 The foundation makes a difference by providing supportive programs and services for vulnerable children and youth at risk through prevention, enrichment, education, research and development.

 The Halifax Region Children's Aid Foundation was created in 1997 to facilitate fundraising and community involvement for the former Children’s Aid Society of Halifax.
+They celebrated their 20th anniversary in 2017 and have served more than 10,000 children and youth with over $1,000,000 in funding since 1997.
 A dedicated staff, board of directors, and six working committees carry forward this work, designed to improve the lives of children who are at risk of abuse or have been abused or neglected.